 Another reason that so many golfers come down steep is that they don’t have a flat lead wrist at the top of the backswing.
 Instead, they have a cupped wrist.
 Ultimately, you want to make sure that your left wrist is flat or bowed to begin your downswing.

-3. Let Gravity Do Its Job
+4. Let Gravity Do Its Thing

 A lot of golfers who are trying to shallow out the club will try and do too much on the downswing.
-You don’t want to over correct the move and feel like you’re pulling the club down.
+You don’t want to overcorrect the move and feel like you’re pulling the club down.

-Shallow Out Your Golf Swing Drills
+3 Drills to Shallow Out Golf Swing

 1. Front Tee Drill

 As Chris explains in the video above, in this drill you want to compress the golf ball and not hit directly at the ball.
 Meaning, you want to feel like you are swinging to create a divot that is ahead of the golf ball.
-Most golfers who don’t hit it consistently have a divot that is behind the ball or non-existent.
+Most golfers who don’t hit it consistently have a divot that is behind it or non-existent.

 To get started, put a tee in front of the ball to help you try and compress the golf ball at impact.
 Do this 5-10x times to get the feeling down.
 This is one of the best shallowing drills to help your wedge game as it will force you to hit ahead which creates a downward blow.

 2. Behind the Ball Drill